 There are three hunting seasons available: early season, midseason, and late season.

 - Midseason – not freezing but not scorching hot.
-In order to indulge a wide range of weather conditions, choose moderately insulated waterproof boots (about 400-800gr).
+In order to indulge in a wide range of weather conditions, choose moderately insulated waterproof boots (about 400-800gr).
 They should be good enough to combat cold morning dew without baking your feet during warmer daytime later.

 That’s why you should gear yourself up with some 1200 gram insulated pairs of boots to protect your feet from being iced in long stationary positions.
 The soles should also be patterned with multi-directional rubber treads and lugs for slip resisting and snow clump shredding.

 Our list is to find the best hunting boots for mountain hunting, and the XPETI’s Thermator Mid Rise seems to be the overall champion.
 It has won the crown after being assessed with distinctive scores re comfortability, stability, traction, lightweights, water resilience, durability, muscle support, and mobility.

 It’s geared up with 200gr Thinsulate insulation compatible with wide ranges of weather conditions for multi-purpose hunting types.

 - The soles offer good flex for ankle and calf support, plus they are hydrolysis rubber.

 - It’s super comfy and lightweight.